PhD in Psychology, concentration in Somatic Psychology

-The Emphasis in Somatic Psychology asks students to explore the implications for understanding human complexities that emerge from serious, prolonged cultivation of direct bodily experience: breathing, touching, sensing, moving.
+The Concentration in Somatic Psychology asks students to explore the implications for understanding human complexities that emerge from serious, prolonged cultivation of direct bodily experience: breathing, touching, sensing, moving.

 Somatic Psychology is at the heart of mind-body research, and on the frontier of exploration into embodied consciousness.
 Here the living body is the seat of consciousness and mind is the intelligence of the whole embodied person, woven from and into the fabric of a vibrant world.
 Whole-person psychologies expand the horizons of psychology to include the body’s ways of knowing and moving as an expression of the interconnected living, breathing systems of community, society, and world.
 From this perspective, it becomes possible to ask new and compelling research questions that lie close to the heart of what it is to be human.
 The future of whole person psychology lies in what the body knows.

-Doctor of Philosophy in Integral and Transpersonal Psychology with a Designated Emphasis in Somatic Psychology
+Doctor of Philosophy in Integral and Transpersonal Psychology with a Designated Concentration in Somatic Psychology

 This research-oriented degree is well suited for professionals who want to advance their education and contribute to development of somatic psychology and somatics.
 It is designed for scholars and practitioners who have long-established practices in a transformative body practice such as Biosynthesis, Bodynamics, Hakomi, Sensorimotor Psychotherapy, Somatic Experiencing, Authentic Movement, Body-Mind Centering, Craniosacral Therapy, Continuum, Feldenkrais, hatha yoga, massage, Rolfing, etc.— and who want to develop new kinds of knowledge that emerge from these practices.